 Naturally, if your home has more than one level it will require a staircase.
-While the stairwell is often only treated in a utilitarian fashion, the timber frame home offers a great opportunity to bring style to this oft-neglected feature.
+While the stairwell is often only treated in a utilitarian fashion, The timber frame home offers a great opportunity to incorporate a stylish barn home staircase.
 Here are a few Timberpeg homes that incorporate unique stairways into their designs.

 The Cobb Meadow has a great split staircase design.
 The stairway rises all but two steps to the second floor, where it forks into staircases to the right and left.
 The right staircase leads to an office area, while the left leads to a loft.
 This split design creates a natural division of the two spaces and some privacy, while still allowing the loft and office to be open to one another.
 This type of staircase can also be used to separate a bedroom from more public areas, as was the original plan for this home.